 This combination nasal spray replaces gentamicin in BEG spray with colloidal silver.
 One of the benefits colloidal silver has over gentamicin is it is less likely that bacteria will develop resistance.
 Silver is also low in toxicity with limited adverse effects when used in therapeutic dosages.

 Silver has been used in medicine for its antimicrobial properties for thousands of years.
 It is used to dress wounds and for sterilization in healthcare facilities.
 Colloidal silver is silver that has been dispersed in a solution so that it will not settle.
-There will be no particles of silver at the bottom of a colloidal silver nasal spray bottle if it is left to sit for a week.
+There will be no particles of silver at the bottom of a colloidal silver nasal spray bottle if it is left to sit.
 EDTA is the chelating agent already discussed that clears the biofilm so colloidal silver can attack the infection.

 Colloidal silver with EDTA has been used in cases where an infection is resistant to treatment with BEG nasal spray.
 Now healthcare providers who treat patients with mold-related illnesses are prescribing colloidal silver with EDTA as a first-line therapy for chronic sinusitis.
 Patients report symptom relief with both types of nasal sprays, and further research is needed to determine more accurately which is the most effective.
 However healthcare providers are increasingly prescribing a colloidal silver and EDTA combination based on their clinical experience and the advice of leading experts in the biotoxin illness field.